d-lynch95/escape-the-dungeon/README.md

 - I used the following projects as inspiration for my project.
 [Zombie Survival](https://github.com/JamesFahey/zombie-survival/blob/main/run.py)

+- I used the following tutorial for help with my requirements.txt file [LearnPython](https://learnpython.com/blog/python-requirements-file/)

 - Advice for creating global variables was taken from [Stack Overflow](https://stackoverflow.com/questions/50433604/how-do-i-store-an-input-as-a-global-variable)

 - I used the following Youtube tutorials [Choose your own Adventure](https://www.youtube.com/watch?v=DEcFCn2ubSg) and [Time unravelled](https://www.youtube.com/watch?v=ypNFNr72Xe8&t=2411s) to help create my project

- - I also received help from the following slack users for minor bugs or style changes inc21, Tatiana Ruffo, Dave T, Jo_ci and I received a lot of help and advice from my mentor Gareth McGirr and from Paul Thomas our cohort leader.
+ - I also received help from the following slack users for minor bugs or style changes inc21, Tatiana Ruffo, Dave T, Laura, Jo_ci and I received a lot of help and advice from my mentor Gareth McGirr and from Paul Thomas our cohort leader.